ghost-goblin/CySA/part3.md

       4. Processes that are unsigned
       5. Any process whose digital signiture doesn't match the identified publisher
       6. Any process that does not have a parent/child relationship with a principle Windows process
-      7. Any process hosted by Windows utilities like Explorer
+      7. Any process hosted by Windows utilities like Explorer, Notepad, Task Manager
-      8. Any proces that is packed or compressed _(highlighted purple)_ in process explorer
+      8. Any process that is packed or compressed _(highlighted purple)_ in process explorer
    - Exploit techniques
       + `wmic.exe` allows command-line access to the Windows Management Instrumentation
          + Delete Shadow Volume Copies: `wmic.exe shadowcopy delete /nointeractive`